 In a large bowl, combine flour, salt, and yeast and whisk to combine.
 Add water and stir with a wooden spoon until no dry flour remains.
 Cover bowl tightly with plastic wrap and let sit at room temperature for at least 12 and up to 24 hours.

 Transfer container to refrigerator and let sit for at least 3 and up to 5 days.

 Remove dough from refrigerator and turn out onto well-floured surface.
 Turn once or twice and form into loaf shape.
-Cover with a well-floured kitchen towel and allow to rise at room temperature for at least two hours, and up to 4.
+Cover with a well-floured kitchen towel and allow to rise at room temperature for at least 2 hours, and up to 4.

 Remove Dutch oven from oven and remove loaf of bread with a spatula or tongs.
 Allow to rest on a wire rack for at least 15 minutes before slicing and serving.
-Unused bread can be stored at room temperature wrapped in foil for up to three days, though it may need to be refreshed in a hot oven or toaster before serving.
+Unused bread can be stored at room temperature wrapped in foil for up to 3 days, though it may need to be refreshed in a hot oven or toaster before serving.

 You can modify this recipe easily to bake loaves of any size.
 The important thing to note is the ratio of ingredients: 100 parts flour, 1.5 parts salt, 1 part instant yeast, and 70 parts water.